highcharts/highcharts/repo-guidelines.md

 	* `point.remove`
 	* `series.remove`
 * Chart or window resizing.
 Series should resize with animation on `chart.setSize()` (n/a on window resize).
+* Initial animation.
+If any, what kind of animation makes sense for the series?
+* Crisp shapes.
+Beware of rectangles and straight lines.
+Set up crisping logic like for existing series, and keep styled mode in mind.
 * Null points.
 * Styled mode.
 Everything that is stylable should be put inside conditional code.
 Add appropriate class names to all elements.
 Set up demo in the `/css` demo folder.
 * Boost module.
 If it makes sense for the series type, implement boosting.
 Otherwise, make sure it is ignored.